arezyapova/projects/README.md

 # projects
-My projects from courses and test tasks from companies
+My projects from courses and companies